temporalio/documentation/docs/application-development/testing.md

     public function doSomething(string $input): string;
 ```

-To mock it in the test you can do this:
+To mock it in the test, you can do this:

 ```php
 final class SimpleWorkflowTestCase extends TestCase